 Instead, PFM tools operate according to something more like what you might call “quality of life effects.”

 If you start using an app and it helps you improve your life — whether by diversifying your portfolio or helping you find a low-interest loan — then you’re more likely to keep using it, tell your friends about it, and post on social media about it.

 The best PFM tools don’t just help their users succeed.
 They promote financial betterment and turn it into a flywheel of growth, benefiting from their users’ enthusiasm for improving their finances and even sharing that improvement with others.

 Mint — The $2B market opportunity in preferred pricing

 Rather than put ads on Mint, founder and CEO Aaron Patzer monetized the service by recommending products to Mint users based on their financial histories.

 This required more work than using banner ads, but in the long run it made for a stronger business.

-While ads bring revenue at the expense of the user experience, the recommendations on Mint bring revenue and improve the user experience.
-The more on point Mint’s recommendations are, the more likely their users are to find value in using Mint.
-So incentives are aligned.
+While ads bring revenue at the expense of the user experience, the recommendations on Mint generated revenue and improved the user experience.
+The more on-point Mint’s recommendations were, the more likely their users were to find value in using Mint.
+So incentives were aligned.

 Mint’s Patzer knew he didn’t want to put conventional banner ads on the site.
 It wasn’t going to bolster users’ trust in the product to see ads everywhere.
 And it would be a constant challenge to keep them from hurting the customer experience.